-Provisions Affecting Coverage of Employment or Earnings
+Provisions Affecting Coverage of Employment or Earnings, or Inclusion of Other Sources of Revenue

-These provisions extend or reduce the categories of workers or the amount of earnings covered under the Social Security system.
+These provisions expand or reduce the categories of workers or the amount of earnings covered under the Social Security system, or add other sources of revenue that would be dedicated to OASDI.
 For each provision, we provide an estimate of the financial effect on the OASDI program over the long-range period (the next 75 years) and the 75th year.
-We base all estimates on the intermediate assumptions described in the 2017 Trustees Report.
+We base all estimates on the intermediate assumptions described in the 2020 Trustees Report.

-Category F: Coverage of Employment (2017 Trustees Report intermediate assumptions)
+Category F: Coverage of Employment or Earnings, or Inclusion of Other Sources of Revenue (2020 Trustees Report intermediate assumptions)

-Change from current law (percent of payroll) w Shortfall eliminated Description of proposed provisions Long-range actuarial balance Annual balance in 75th year Long-range actuarial balance Annual balance in 75th year F1 Starting in 2018, cover newly hired State and local government employees.
-0.17 -0.18 6% -4% F2 Starting in 2018, exempt individuals with more than 180 quarters of coverage from the OASDI payroll tax.
-Earnings exempted from OASDI payroll tax would not be used in computing benefits. -0.52 -0.71 -18% -16% F3 Expand covered earnings to include employer and employee premiums for employer-sponsored group health insurance (ESI).
-Starting in 2021, phase out the OASDI payroll tax exclusion for ESI premiums.
-Set an exclusion level at the 75th percentile of premium distribution in 2021, with amounts above that subject to the payroll tax.
-Reduce the exclusion level each year by 10 percent of the 2021 exclusion level until fully eliminated in 2031.
-Eliminate the excise tax on ESI premiums starting in 2021.
-0.94 0.66 33% 15% F4 Expand covered earnings to include contributions to voluntary salary reduction plans (such as Cafeteria 125 plans and Flexible Spending Accounts).
-Starting in 2018, subject these contributions to the OASDI payroll tax, making the payroll tax treatment of these contributions like 401(k) contributions.
-0.28 0.17 10% 4% F5 Tax Reform for Business: Establish a value added tax of 3.0 percent for 2019 and 6.5 percent for 2020 and later.
-Starting in 2019, reduce the corporate income tax rate from 35 to 27 percent. -0.02 0.17 -1% 4% F6 Apply a 6.2 percent tax on investment income as defined in the Affordable Care Act (ACA), with unindexed thresholds as in the ACA (\$200,000 for single filer, \$250,000 for married filing jointly), starting in 2019.
-Proceeds go to the OASDI Trust Fund.
-0.94 1.16 33% 26%
+Change from current law (percent of payroll) eliminated Description of proposed provisions Long-range actuarial balance Annual balance in 75th year Long-range actuarial balance Annual balance in 75th year F1 Starting in 2021, cover newly hired State and local government employees.
+0.16 -0.17 5% -4% F2 Starting in 2021, exempt individuals with more than 180 quarters of coverage from the OASDI payroll tax.
+Earnings exempted from OASDI payroll tax would not be used in computing benefits. -0.60 -0.79 -19% -17% F3 Expand covered earnings to include employer and employee premiums for employer-sponsored group health insurance (ESI).
+Starting in 2024, phase out the OASDI payroll tax exclusion for ESI premiums.
+Set an exclusion level at the 75th percentile of premium distribution in 2024, with amounts above that subject to the payroll tax.
+Reduce the exclusion level each year by 10 percent of the 2024 exclusion level until fully eliminated in 2033.
+1.13 0.85 35% 19% F4 Expand covered earnings to include contributions to voluntary salary reduction plans (such as Cafeteria 125 plans and Flexible Spending Accounts).
+Starting in 2021, subject these contributions to the OASDI payroll tax, making the payroll tax treatment of these contributions like 401(k) contributions.
+0.33 0.23 10% 5% F5 Tax Reform for Business: Establish a value added tax (VAT) of 3.0 percent for 2022 and 6.5 percent for 2023 and later.
+Assume about 75% of personal consumption expenditures is subject to the VAT. -0.01 0.17 -0% 4% F6 Apply a 6.2 percent tax on investment income as defined in the Affordable Care Act (ACA), with unindexed thresholds as in the ACA (\$200,000 for single filer, \$250,000 for married filing jointly), starting in 2022.
+Proceeds go to the OASI and DI Trust Funds.
+0.97 1.21 30% 27% F7 For the estate tax, gift tax, and generation skipping transfer (GST) tax, return the respective exemption thresholds and tax rates to 2009 levels (\$3.5 million threshold for estate tax with a top 45% tax rate) for deaths after 2020 and gifts made after 2020, with those levels not indexed in future years.
+All proceeds from the estate tax, gift tax, and GST tax would go to the OASI and DI Trust Funds.
+0.61 0.84 19% 19%